IFB-ElixirFr/EMERGEN-workflows/URLs.md

 ### • [covid19.usegalaxy.eu][7]
 A subdomain of [usegalaxy.eu][8] devoted to research on coronavirus disease 2019 (COVID-19)

+### • [Bots for SARS-CoV-2 genome surveillance using Galaxy][9]
+Solutions for
+- an automated way to upload newly available data into Galaxy and arrange it into collections
+- trigger execution of your variation analysis workflow, and proceed with downstream workflows for consensus building and reporting as soon as the variation workflow finishes
+- arrange the workflow results into batch-specific histories

 [1]: https://covid19.galaxyproject.org/genomics/global_platform/#global-platform-for-sars-cov-2-analysis
 [2]: https://github.com/galaxyproject/SARS-CoV-2
 [3]: https://observablehq.com/